 The idea of CES is that customers enjoy doing business with companies, that are easy to work with.
 CES measures the number of effort customers had to exert when dealing with your company.

 CES is measured by surveying customers after the resolution of their conversation (usually 24 hours after a ticket is closed).

 Customers are asked to rate the statement: “The *|COMPANY|* made it easy for me to handle my issue.” on a 1 (low) – 7 (high) scale indicating whether they agree or disagree with the statement.

-Being based off of a research paper by CEB, CES survey will always ask the same question.
+Being based on a research paper by CEB, the CES survey will always ask the same question.
 Original CES used a scale of 5 different answers, while the updated CES 2.0 uses a scale of 7.

 Net Promoter Score (NPS)

 NPS brings a simple solution to finding out who trusts in your brand and why.
-You can use this knowledge to enhance your customer service, but it can also be used by your marketing department to gauge your customers feeling toward your product.
+You can use this knowledge to enhance your customer service, but it can also be used by your marketing department to gauge your customer's feelings toward your product.

 The NPS survey asks customers “How likely are you to recommend *|COMPANY|* to a friend or colleague?” and they respond on a scale from 1 (very unlikely) to 10 (very likely).

-Customers who answer lower than 6 are a detractors, while those who respond with a 9 or higher are a promoters.
+Customers who answer lower than 6 are detractors, while those who respond with a 9 or higher are promoters.
 Customers responding 7-8 are passives.

-The survey can either have the colored scale as shown above, or it can have "color different scale" which means that all the rating buttons are in the same colour - you can customize the colour according to your branding.
+The survey can either have the colored scale as shown above, or it can have a "color different scale" which means that all the rating buttons are in the same color - you can customize the color according to your branding.